 So we work on an implied consent model.
 We text the patient to show them the link explaining the system and when they have read it (based on trust) and are happy they can use the email service.
 Our standard text message is as follows

 By receiving this text you are happy to send/receive emails and have read the information on our webpage link which is: http://www.parkroadcentre.co.uk/?page_id=317 This service will only be monitored from 8 am to 12.30pm weekdays.
-If it is more urgent please contact us directly on 0208-647-4485.
+If it is more urgent please contact us directly on 0208-647-4485 or dial 111 outside our normal working hours of 8am-6.30pm.
+If your condition is very urgent or life threatening dial 999.
 This email is not for prescriptions or appointments.
-You can email us on email@example.com
+You can email us on firstname.lastname@example.org

 Below is a self explanatory flow diagram of the current model.
 We state to patients that we will reply for the next working day from 8am-12pm to manage expectations but we tend to reply when we have the time.
 We are also clear in saying that we do not manage urgent conditions and they need to contact us directly or ring 111 for this.